yashikaadesai/abm-cat-simulation/README.md

 # Cat Behaviour Agent-Based Model

-### Yashika Desai,Shanze Owais,Carla Carreon-Elisea,Ebise Tarekegn
+- Yashika Desai
+- Shanze Owais
+- Carla Carreon-Elisea
+- Ebise Tarekegn

 Have you ever wanted to test and see what different personality types of cats would interact with one another?